I'm a recovered video game addict studying to become a mechanical engineer.

 Okay, let me give you a little illustration.
 Let’s say I’ve got a coin and I’m going to spend all day tossing it (because I’m rather boring).
 After ten tosses, I’ve gotten heads seven times and tails three times.
-Naturally I conclude that I will toss heads about 70% of the time.
-It fits the data right?
+Naturally, I conclude that I will toss heads about 70% of the time.
+The conclusion fits the data, right?

 But as I keep tossing and tossing, I get tails more often.
 Now after two hundred tosses, I’ve gotten heads 60 times and tails 140 times.
 What’s up with that?
 My 70% heads rate just dropped to 43%!
 I must be bad at tossing this coin!